 Since COVID-19 arrived in Canada it has become very clear seniors and those with pre-existing conditions may be at greater risk than others.
 It has also become clear that children and young adults may have COVID-19 and be asymptomatic - not have any symptoms of the disease.
 People that have COVID-19 and that are asymptomatic may infect anyone they come in contact with, especially in enclosed areas.

-For the protection of all residents of Coté Terrace it is important you follow the public health guidelines.
+For the protection of all residents of Coté Terrace it is considered important you follow the guidelines.

 Wear a mask when in the common areas of the building.